Jeffiano/Glossary/README.md

-# Glossary
+# Jiffy-Glossary
-An android application to recite new words collected from baidu dictionary
+This is a simple application to recite words which are exported from my baidu dictionary.